rubenwardy/minetest_modding_book/_en/quality/releasing.md

 ### CC0

-These licenses allow anyone to do what they want with your mod, which means they can modify, redistribute, sell, or leave-out attribution.
+This license can be used for both code and art, and allows anyone to do what they want with your work.
+This means they can modify, redistribute, sell, or leave-out attribution.
-These licenses can be used for both code and art.

-It is important to note that WTFPL is strongly discouraged and people may choose not to use your mod if it has this license.

 ### MIT

-This is a common license for mod code.
-The only restriction it places on users of your mod is that they must include the same copyright notice and license in any copies of the mod or of substantial parts of the mod.
+This is a common license for code.
+The only restriction it places on users of your code is that they must include the same copyright notice and license in any copies of the code or of substantial parts of the code.

 ## Packaging

-There are some files that are recommended to include in your mod before you release it.
+There are some files that are recommended to include in your mod or game before you release it.

 ### README.txt

 The README file should state:

-* What the mod does.
+* What the mod/game does, how to use it.
 * What the license is.
-* What dependencies there are.
-* How to install the mod.
-* Current version of the mod.
+* Optionally:
-* Optionally, the where to report problems or get help.
+  * where to report problems or get help.
+  * credits

 ### mod.conf / game.conf

-Make sure you add a description key to explain what your mod does.
+Make sure you add a description key to explain what your mod or game does.
 Be concise without being vague.
 It should be short because it will be displayed in the content installer which has limited space.

 Good example: